Science, Power and Religion

 What exactly is a belief?
 To answer this question would require much more space than is available here, not least because there are different ways in which we use the term.
 For example, someone may say, 'I believe in the theory of evolution', 'I believe that Susan is a good person', and 'I believe murderers should be hanged'.
 These three statements represent different kinds of belief.
 Nevertheless the term seems to work well most of the time in everyday life.

 How do we know someone believes something?
-From their behaviour.
+From their behaviour (deeds or 'fruits' in the above quotation).
 And most often from their verbal behaviour - what they tell us.
 For example, someone, let's call him Fred, says, 'I believe in astrology'.
 Does this mean anything more than something that goes on in Fred's head?
 Suppose that Fred always reads his horoscope in his daily newspaper (let's say the Sun).
 That's evidence to support his declaration that he believes in astrology, but we really need more evidence, namely that he actually believes what he is reading; Fred may be one of those people who believes his horoscope when it is favourable but dismisses it when it is not.
 So suppose that one day his horoscope says, 'This is definitely not a day when you should be taking any risks'.
 Suppose moreover that Fred had planned to put a £5 bet on a racehorse that day; after reading his horoscope he decides not to go ahead with his bet.
 Clearly Fred believes in astrology!

 Now let's construct another scenario.
 Fred is in hospital and is due to have an operation that day which is important for him but does carry some risks.
 Suddenly his surgeon arrives on the ward, approaches Fred, and in his best bedside manner says, 'Fred, I'm sorry.
 We are going to have to postpone your operation until later this week.
 I've just read your horoscope in the Sun and it says that this is definitely not a day when you should be taking any risks'.
 Well I can't say this for certain but I would bet more than Fred's £5 that he would be, to say the least, gobsmacked.
 I imagine that he would protest vehemently and demand to see the hospital managers.
 I wouldn't hold out much hope that he would continue to have faith in his surgeon.